glody007/trpc-dissection/README.md

 # Minimal tRPC Implementation

 Implementation of minimal version of tRPC from scratch.

+Using builder pattern to create the API, Javascript Proxy to create client, and TypeScript to have an end-to-end type-safe API.

 ## 📚 Blog Post